England in the High Middle Ages: Norman Conquest

 When King Edward died at the beginning of 1066, the lack of a clear heir led to a disputed succession in which several contenders laid claim to the throne of England.
 Edward's immediate successor was the Earl of Wessex, Harold Godwinson, the richest and most powerful of the English aristocrats.
 Harold was elected king by the Witenagemot of England and crowned by the Archbishop of York, Ealdred, although Norman propaganda claimed the ceremony was performed by Stigand, the uncanonically elected Archbishop of Canterbury.
 Harold was immediately challenged by two powerful neighbouring rulers.
-Duke William claimed that he had been promised the throne by King Edward and that Harold had sworn agreement to this; King Harald III of Norway, commonly known as Harald Hardrada, also contested the succession.
-His claim to the throne was based on an agreement between his predecessor Magnus I of Norway and the earlier English king, Harthacnut, whereby if either died without heir, the other would inherit both England and Norway.
+Duke William claimed that he had been promised the throne by King Edward and that Harold had sworn agreement to this.
+King Harald III of Norway, commonly known as Harald Hardrada, also contested the succession.
+His claim to the throne was based on an agreement between his predecessor Magnus I of Norway and English King Harthacnut, whereby if either died without heir the other would inherit both England and Norway.
 William and Harald at once set about assembling troops and ships to invade England.
 Tostig Godwinson, brother of Harold, made a series of attacks in the north of England in early 1066 that may have been the beginning of a bid for the throne, but after defeat at the hands of Edwin and Morcar and the desertion of most of his followers he threw his lot in with Harald Hardrada, who invaded northern England in early September.
 Harold defeated and killed Hardrada and Tostig at the battle of Stamford Bridge.
 William invaded with an army of Norman followers and mercenaries.
-Harold marched south to meet him, but was defeated and killed at the battle of Hastings on 14 October and William's forces rapidly occupied the south of England.
+Harold marched south to meet him but was defeated and killed at the battle of Hastings on 14 October, and William's forces rapidly occupied the south of England.